Buffalo Sabres: Post-Briere–Drury era

 On July 1, 2007, the Sabres lost both co-captains, with Daniel Briere going to the Philadelphia Flyers and Chris Drury going to the New York Rangers as free agents.
 The team also nearly lost Thomas Vanek to the Edmonton Oilers, which offered him a seven-year, $50 million offer sheet, but the Sabres matched the offer on July 6.
 After these events, the team changed its policy of not negotiating contracts during the regular season.
 Long-time Sabres broadcast color commentator Jim Lorentz announced his retirement during the preseason.
 Hockey Night in Canadas Harry Neale took over the position in October 2007.

-During the 2007–08 season, the Sabres hosted a game against the Pittsburgh Penguins on January 1, 2008, which was played outdoors at Ralph Wilson Stadium, home of the National Football League's Buffalo Bills.
-Officially, the game was called the AMP Energy NHL Winter Classic, known colloquially as the "Ice Bowl" due to it taking place at the same time as college football bowl games.
+During the 2007–08 season, the Sabres hosted a game against the Pittsburgh Penguins on January 1, 2008, which was played outdoors at Ralph Wilson Stadium, home of the Buffalo Bills of the National Football League (NFL).
+The 2008 Winter Classic, known colloquially as the "Ice Bowl" due to it taking place at the same time as college football's bowl games.
 The Sabres lost 2–1 in a shootout.
 The Sabres failed to qualify for the 2008 playoffs and became only the third team in NHL history to go from finishing first overall in the regular season standings to finishing out of the playoffs the following year.

 On June 10, the Sabres officially announced their new AHL affiliate, beginning in the 2008–09 season, would be the Portland Pirates from Portland, Maine.
 This ended their 29-year affiliation with the Rochester Americans.
 They signed with the Pirates for two seasons, with a parent club option for a third.
-The Sabres entered the 2008 free agency period quietly, but on July 1, signed goaltender Patrick Lalime to a two-year contract.
-Three days later, the Sabres acquired Craig Rivet from the San Jose Sharks in exchange for a second-round draft pick in each of the next two drafts.
-The Sabres also extended the contracts of three players: Paul Gaustad (four years), Ryan Miller (five years) and Jason Pominville (five years).
-Miller was slated to become an unrestricted free agent following the upcoming season while Pominville was set to become a restricted free agent.
+In the offseason, the Sabres acquired Craig Rivet from the San Jose Sharks in exchange for a second-round draft pick in each of the next two drafts.
+The Sabres also extended the contracts of some players including Ryan Miller (five years) and Jason Pominville (five years).
+Miller was slated to become an unrestricted free agent the upcoming season while Pominville was set to become a restricted free agent.
 On October 8, the Sabres named defenseman Craig Rivet team captain, the first single full-time captain since Stu Barnes' term from 2001 to 2003.
 The team was also active at the trade deadline.
 First, they signed Tim Connolly to a two-year, $4.2 million extension, then acquired Mikael Tellqvist from the Phoenix Coyotes for a fourth-round pick in the 2010 draft.
-Dominic Moore came from the Toronto Maple Leafs for a second-round pick in the 2009 draft, then Buffalo received a second-round pick in the 2009 draft from the Edmonton Oilers in exchange for Ales Kotalik.
+Dominic Moore came from the Toronto Maple Leafs during the 2009 draft.
 On April 9, the Buffalo Sabres were eliminated from the playoffs.